Suns dismantle Lakers 115-85 to take 3-2 series lead - WHIZ News

 The only bad news: point guard Chris Paul took a shot to his injured right shoulder in the third quarter and did not return.

+“It scared me,” said Paul, who added he should be all right.
+“It was just a very uncomfortable feeling, kind of helpless.”

 James scored 17 of his 24 points in the third quarter, but couldn’t rally the listless Lakers.
-The four-time league MVP sat at the end of the bench by himself in the fourth quarter before heading to the locker room with about five minutes left.
+He sat at the end of the bench by himself in the fourth quarter before heading to the locker room with about five minutes left.

 The series between one-time rivals has been shaped by injuries.